 (iv) more than one deadline on the same day;

 (v) inability to answer question or struggling with material;

 (vi) crisis games, performance productions, departmental study trips;

 7. Please note the University requires students to notify it of any exceptional personal circumstances which may have adversely affected their academic performance as soon as possible, preferably at the time they have been affected, and in any case before the meetings of Examination Boards.
 (Please note that Examination Boards normally meet one or two weeks after the examinations have ended – students should check with their department(s) so that they submit information in time for consideration.)
 The University will not consider appeals based on special circumstances which could reasonably have been notified to departments before the Examination Boards or where, exceptionally, the relevant evidence becomes available only after the release of results.
 Students should make every effort to provide as full and detailed a case as possible, supported by appropriate evidence, to avoid the uncertainty and worry of an appeal which can impact upon sponsorship, loans and accommodation.

-9. Further information on Special Circumstances is also available here.
+9. Further information on Special Circumstances is also available at:

 10. The University seeks to ensure that it is accessible to as many students as possible.
 This includes the provision of alternative assessments for students with disability, specific learning difficulties and long term health issues/impairments.
 Further guidance is provided in the Policy for Making Reasonable Adjustments to Examinations.

-11. All module results and degree classifications are subject to approval by the Senate Examination Boards, chaired by a Pro Vice-Chancellors or nominee.
-A University Special Circumstances Panel is held immediately prior to the Senate Examination Boards to review the recommendations from Institute/Departmental Examination Boards in accordance with the Examination Conventions and to ensure consistency of approach.
+11. All module results and degree classifications are subject to approval by the Senate Examination Boards, chaired by a Pro Vice-Chancellor or nominee.
+A University Special Circumstances Panel is held immediately prior to the Senate Examination Boards to review the recommendations from Departmental Examination Boards in accordance with the Examination Conventions and to ensure consistency of approach.